MattSkala/html5-bombergirl/README.md

 HTML5 Bombergirl
 ================

+Bombergirl is a remake of a classic game known as Bomberman.
+You can play alone against the AI bots, but it also supports multiplayer, so you can play with your friend on the same computer.

-HTML5 game written in JavaScript with help of [EaselJS](https://github.com/CreateJS/EaselJS) library.
+The game is written entirely in JavaScript with help of [EaselJS](https://github.com/CreateJS/EaselJS) library which makes working with canvas element easy.
 I've chosen this library because it is supported by Adobe and Microsoft and even Google has used it while creating [Find your way to Oz](http://www.findyourwaytooz.com/) Chrome experiment.

 Developed after participating in [HTML5 Game Development (CS255)](https://www.udacity.com/course/cs255) online class on [Udacity.com](http://udacity.com).